 - Triple check that all the content is in the right place, with the right points attached (changing content in *live* courses/levels is a recipe for problems).

-- Check you’ve set the correct start (and end) date for the course/level
+- Check you’ve set the correct start (and end) date for the course/levels.

-- Double check that the course will behave as you expect it to once it goes live.
+- Double check that the course will behave as you expect once it goes live.

 - Confirm that the difficulty levels (%) are correct for each level.